PDF size limit

 Compress PDF under 2MB

-Use the Compress PDF beta when a form rejects a scanned PDF because it is over a 2MB upload limit.
+Use Compress PDF when a form rejects a scanned PDF because it is over a 2MB upload limit.
 The tool runs in your browser and tries to rebuild pages as a smaller image-based PDF.

-When this beta can help
+When this tool can help

 • Scanned application forms that are too large for an upload portal.